rorosaurus/whatsthesong.name/index.md

 There is no step 2.

 ## Why?

 ### Give credit to content creators

 As a content creator yourself, you probably appreciate the value in improve sharing and discoverability of your work.
-If your work builds off of others, it only makes sense to credit them for their contribution - regardless of whether monetary gain takes pla
+If your work builds off of others, it only makes sense to credit them for their contribution - regardless of whether monetary gain takes place.

 ### Support your followers